plaid/deprecated-async-problem/README.md

 concat the resulting strings (in the order specified by the index), and write the result to stdout.*

+*The program's exit code should be 0 if the entire operation is successful;
+1 otherwise.*

 All side effects must be isolated to the `main` function.
 Impure functions may be defined at the top level but may only be invoked in `main`.